Robert Zhao Renhui: Career

-Stemming from his interest in collecting all things bizarre, objects found during his travels as well as animal memorabilia and souvenirs purchased online or in gift shops eventually developed into museum projects such as The ICZ Collection that highlight overlooked species, or found their way into his “cabinet of curiosities” installations, such as The Bizarre Honour (2017), a natural history museum housing over 300 natural and scientific artifacts.
+Stemming from his interest in collecting all things bizarre, objects found during his travels as well as animal memorabilia and souvenirs purchased online or in gift shops eventually developed into museum projects such as The ICZ Collection that highlight overlooked species, or found their way into his "cabinet of curiosities" installations, such as The Bizarre Honour (2017), a natural history museum housing over 300 natural and scientific artifacts.
 This museological approach continues in The Nature Museum (2017), with iterations in Shanghai at Rockbund Art Museum; and Athens at Onassis Stegi in 2018.

-Installation view of Queen's Own Hill and its Environs, 2019, Gillman Barracks, Singapore.
-Courtesy of the artist.

 Around this time, Zhao began his exploration of secondary forests, conducting extensive fieldwork in the forest around Gillman Barracks as part of his residency programme at NTU Centre for Contemporary Art Singapore.
-Queen’s Own Hill and its Environs (2019), its title taken from the Barracks’ former name, arose from this exploration.
+Queen's Own Hill and its Environs (2019), its title taken from the Barracks' former name, arose from this exploration.
 Building on four years of research, The Forest Institute (2022) is an architectural art installation erected in the Barracks.
 It draws on overlooked narratives, such as the Albizia tree, and offers an intimate (re)discovery of the forest.

-Albizia, 2023, an immersive performance installation held at the Esplanade, Singapore.
-Courtesy of the artist.

-First introduced to Singapore in the 1870s, the Albizia tree is the subject of Zhao’s eponymous work: Albizia (2023).
+First introduced to Singapore in the 1870s, the Albizia tree is the subject of Zhao's eponymous work: Albizia (2023).
 An immersive performance installation of a secondary forest, it comprises videos, photography, sound and found objects collected from the forest.
-Marking the first time his work is presented in a theatre studio and in such a experiential and performative manner, this installation invites audiences to “consider the potential for life and regeneration in these forests on the margins of our island.”
+Marking the first time his work is presented in a theatre studio and in such a experiential and performative manner, this installation invites audiences to "consider the potential for life and regeneration in these forests on the margins of our island."

-Installation view of Trash Stratum, Buffy, and The Owl, The Travellers and The Cement Drain, 2024, as part of Seeing Forest at SAM at Tanjong Pagar Distripark.
-Image courtesy of Singapore Art Museum.

 In 2024, Zhao presented his decade-long work on secondary forests in Singapore in an extensive installation titled Seeing Forest for the Singapore Pavilion, curated by Haeju Kim, at the 60th International Art Exhibition – La Biennale di Venezia.
 The presentation was accompanied by a complimentary publication co-published by SAM and K. Verlag Berlin.
 In the following year, Seeing Forest opened to local audience at SAM during Singapore Art Week 2025 and ran for four months.